-In the past week, the number of respiratory illness presentations to EDs decreased but remained in the higher range of values usually reported at this time of year (Figure 3).
+In the past week, the number of respiratory illness presentations to EDs decreased to the lower range of values usually reported at this time of year (Figure 3).

 Figure 3.
 Number of respiratory illness presentations to emergency departments by week, WA, 2019 to 2024 YTD